uc-cdis/gen3-code-vigil/gen3-integration-tests/README.md

 The API keys for these users must be saved to `~/.gen3` directory before running tests.
 Please find the instructions for each GEN3_INSTANCE_TYPE [here](docs/howto/generate_api_keys_for_test_users/)

+### Set up test user permissions
+User permissions required for the tests to pass are documented [here](test_data/test_setup/user.yaml).
+The tests attempt to run usersync before starting, so if usersync is correctly set up with this configuration there is nothing more to do.
+If that is not the case please make sure to run usersync or useryaml with this configuration before running the tests.

+### Set up test data
+#### Guppy
+We run guppy tests with fixed ES data to enable data validation consistently.
+Before running guppy tests we must ensure the indices are created with the required data.
+We can use one of the setup scripts located [here](test_data/test_setup/guppy_es) depending on the type of Gen3 instance being tested.

-## Run tests and reviewing results
+## Run tests and review results
 Read these [docs](docs/howto/run_tests/) for specific information on how to run tests for each GEN3_INSTANCE_TYPE.

 The report can be viewed by running `allure serve allure-results`

 `-n auto` comes from [python-xdist](https://pypi.org/project/pytest-xdist/). `auto` distributes tests across all available CPUs.
 We can set to to a smaller value to use only some of the cores.

-Test classes / suties run in parallel using the `--dist loadscope`.
+Test classes / suites run in parallel using the `--dist loadscope`.
 We implemented custom scheduling for grouping tests across test suites which is explained [here](docs/reference/custom_scheduling.md)

 Markers and `-m` flag can be used to specify what tests should or should not run.
 For example, `-m wip` selects only tests with marker `wip` and `-m not wip` skips tests with marker `wip`.